-During my reading, I remember being seen and connected, and feeling that I belonged.
-I also had hope - hope that good things were to come and that there was a tool out there to guide me when life got turbulent.
+During my reading, I remember feeling seen and connected, and deep knowing that I belonged.
+I also had hope that good things were to come and that there was a tool out there to guide me when life got turbulent.
 This reading was a tremendous gift to me.
 It started me on a path that still unfolds today.

 I think about that moment and I wish I could go back in time and sit with Aunt Henrietta again at that desk with a note pad and a tape recorder.
 And I would thank her for inviting me into her world, our world.
 I miss that naturalness and innocence of reading cards as ordinary and belonging – the seamlessness of it intertwined with my Jewish rite of passage.

 Over the years I have had the great privilege to read for people.
 What started as fun and entertaining has become an offering of compassion and responsibility.
 The cards can be scary to people, the unknowing of what will turn up - the poignant truths that require actions of courage and grace as well as the signposts to joy and freedom.
-To me the table, the cards, the people sitting, are sacred space – sincerity and reverence with a hearty dose of laughter and meeting people where they are the foundation to an empowering outcome.
+To me the table, the cards, the people sitting, are sacred space – sincerity and reverence with a hearty dose of laughter and meeting people where they are the foundation to an empowering reading know matter what outcome the cards reflect.
 This reflection of thirty years ago was met with a request from a friend to do readings in her shop.
 I couldn’t think of a better signpost to follow.

 I love the divine timing of this invitation to read.
 In spiritual life, patience is certainly a virtue – and one that many of us have a difficult time cultivating.
 But have hope.
 Seeds planted 30 years ago may just be the answer to your deep longing.
 And as the moon is new and the season turns to Spirit, I invite you to examine your own stories for new meaning and seeds that are ready to harvest.
 With gratitude, Valerie